Daniel-KM/Omeka-S-module-Feed/README.md

 Installation
 ------------

-The optional module [Generic] may be installed first.

-The module uses external libraries, so use the release zip to install it, or use and init the source.

 See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

+The module uses an external library, so use the release zip to install it, or use and init the source.

 * From the zip